- University of Northampton

 Purcell's Heritage Consultancy team prepared a Conservation Management Plan which documents the history, development and significance of the building and its setting.
 Following the uncovering of the inspection pits and trenches during the construction stage, the Heritage Consultancy team produced a Historic Building Record which allowed the discovery to be fully surveyed and documented and helped to inform the way in which the project should proceed.

 The historic research enabled the original form of the building to be determined and modern additions were removed to restore the historic open plan.
 The Students’ Union was able to retain the historic long-view of the open shed while the reinstated setting of the building allows the original purpose and use of the shed to be clearly interpreted.

-A full condition survey of the building fabric was carried out to determine the extent of damage and overall degradation.
-This informed the level of repairs required and the amount of existing building fabric which could be retained.
+Purcell carried out a Condition Survey of the building fabric to determine the extent of damage and overall degradation.
+This informed the level of repairs required and the amount of existing building fabric that could be retained.

 Excessive vegetation growth threatened the masonry exterior walls with roots reaching deep into the construction.
 An enabling works contract was carried out in advance of the main contract works to remove the vegetation, this allowed more accurate surveying to be carried out and let the remaining roots naturally dry and wither in advance of the repair contract, allowing more of the original materials to be reclaimed and preventing further degradation of the building fabric.

 The west elevation of the building was near to structural collapse due to the loss of adjacent trusses.
 A ballasted scaffold was installed to stabilise the structure as part of the enabling works; the brickwork was then able to be carefully recorded, dismantled and re-built, with the new trusses in place to prevent further spread.